Posted on May 25, 2020

 Related Reading: Are SFTP and FTP the Same?

-An older protocol, SCP or Secure Copy Protocol, is a network protocol that supports file transfers between hosts on a network.
+An older protocol, SCP or Secure Copy Protocol, is a network protocol that supports file transfers between hosts on a computer network.
 It’s somewhat similar to FTP, however, SCP supports encryption and authentication features.

 Related Reading: SCP vs. SFTP: Which is Better?